| | | |

 Raspberry chocolate thumbprint cookies are soft chocolate cookies with a small indentation in the center, traditionally filled with jam or frosting.

-In this version, I skipped the jarred jam and make a quick raspberry buttercream-style filling instead.
+In this version, we skip the jarred jam and make a quick raspberry buttercream-style filling instead.
 The result?
 A smoother, creamier center that pairs beautifully with the deep cocoa flavor of the cookie base.

 Do I Have to Chill Thumbprint Cookie Dough?